 Prep may be required

-If your product does not require additional prep, you can skip this step or select
+If your product does not require additional prep, you can select No prep required.

 The prep categories are: